runchise/batch.dart/README.md

 ## 1.1.
 Features

-- Job management library written in Dart.
+- Very powerful batch library written in Dart.
+- Multiple job schedules can be easily defined.
 - Intuitive and easy to understand job definitions.
 - Easy scheduling of job execution in Cron format.
 - Powerful and customizable logging functions without the need for third-party libraries.